tompscanlan/vic-persistence-blog/vic-persistance.md

 In VIC, if you want to use volumes that are private to the container, you can use the iSCSI or vSAN storage in vSphere.
 If you have data that should be shared into more than one container, you can use an NFS backed datastore from vSphere.

 When setting up a container host in VIC, you specify the datastores that will be available for use by any containers running against that host.
 These are specified using the `--volume-store` argument to `vic-machine`.
-These backing volume-stores can only be set at `vic-machine` creation time, but that isn't usually a problem.
+These backing volume-stores can be set or updated using `vic-machine configure`.
+Volumes added can only be removed by removing the the container host, but that isn't usually a problem.

 Here is an example showing the command that would create the container host  and enable it to present volumes with various backing stores.

 ```
 vic-machine ...<bunch of other arguments>...
 --volume-store vsanDatastore/volumes/my-vch-data:backed-up-encrypted
 --volume-store iSCSI-nvme/volumes/my-vch-logs:default
 --volume-store vsphere-nfs-datastore/volumes/my-vch-library:nfs-datastore
 --volume-store 'nfs://10.118.68.164/mnt/nfs-vol?uid=0\&gid=0:nfs-direct'
 ```

 The first volume store is on a vSAN datastore and uses the label `backed-up-encrypted` so that a client can type `docker volume create --opt VolumeStore=backed-up-encrypted myData` to create a volume in that store.
 The second uses cheaper storage backed by a FreeNAS server mounted using iSCSI and is used for storing log data.
-Note that it has the label “default”, which means that any volume created without a volume store specified is created here.
+Note that it has the label "default", which means that any volume created without a volume store specified is created here.
 The third and fourth are for two types of NFS exports.
 The first being an NFS datastore presented by vSphere, and the other a standard NFS host directly.

 Once you’ve installed the VCH, you'll notice that there are now empty folders created on the respective datastores ready for volume data: